 Enjoy Bird Watching

-The Cliffs of Moher and the clifftop grasslands and ocean waters in front of the rock faces form part of a protected area for birds.
+The Cliffs of Moher and the clifftop grasslands and ocean waters in front of the rock face form part of a protected area for birds.

 You’ll find over 20 species of nesting birds and 30,000 seabird breeding pairs here.
-This gives the Moher cliff one of the five largest clusters for various species of seabirds.
-These include the Atlantic Puffin, Common gull, Choughs, and Razorbills.
+This gives the Cliffs of Moher one of the five largest clusters for various species of seabirds.
+These include the Atlantic Puffin, Common Gull, Choughs, and Razorbills.

 These natural wonders are a fantastic sight to see, but it’s also important to remember the importance of safety, especially when you’re out on the cliff paths.
 Signs and fences have been erected all along the cliffs to prevent tourists from harming themselves.